Employee Insurance Benefits

 As you are considering offering employee insurance benefits at your workplace, or comparing your current benefits package to what we might offer as an alternative, keep in mind the difference between these two terms; “employer-paid” or “voluntary.”

-Since cost, to both the employer, and the employee, drives every bit of employee benefits offering decisions, it is beneficial to keep these terms in mind, to select the best “happy medium” between benefits and costs for you and your employees.
+Since cost, to both the employer, and the employee, drives every bit of the decisions around employee insurance benefits, it is beneficial to keep these terms in mind, to select the best “happy medium” between strong benefits and the premium costs for you and your employees.

 Employer-Paid: